Braves vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- In their last 10 games with a total, the Braves and their opponents have combined to hit the over eight times.
+- When it comes to hitting the over, the Braves and their opponents are 8-2-0 in their last 10 games with a total.

-- The Braves have won three of their last four games against the spread.
+- The Braves have three wins against the spread in their last four chances.

 Braves Betting Records & Stats

-- The Braves have won 65.2% of the games this season when they were the moneyline favorite (92-49).
+- The Braves have put together a 93-49 record in games they were favored on the moneyline (winning 65.5% of those games).

-- In games it has played as moneyline favorites with odds of -140 or shorter, Atlanta has an 80-34 record (winning 70.2% of its games).

-- In the 156 games in which oddsmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 88 times (88-65-3).
+- Atlanta has played in 157 games with over/under set, and have combined with opponents to go over the total 89 times (89-65-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!